 Step #4) Choose and implement condition monitoring techniques and equipment

 The predictive maintenance program integrates different types of machine information such as performance data, maintenance history, and design data to make timely decisions about maintenance intervention.
 To achieve this, it requires specific technologies and real-time equipment condition data to function effectively.
 This is possible through condition-based monitoring.

-Condition-based monitoring is a key step in the process and it works on the assumption that all machines will deteriorate and fail partially or fully at some point.
+Condition-based monitoring is a crucial step in the process, and it works on the assumption that all machines will deteriorate and fail partially or fully at some point.
 Therefore, the goal is to preempt these failures by placing various monitoring sensors on the assets.
-From there, the data is collected, analyzed, and used to create predictive failure algorithms which inform your maintenance actions.
+From there, the data is collected, analyzed, and used to create predictive failure algorithms that inform your maintenance actions.